harishmohanraj/jupyter-docstring-gen/README.md

 - a toolbar button
 - a keyboard shortcut for generating docstring for the current code-cell (default: Ctrl-D)
-- a keyboard shortcut for generating docstring for whole code-cells (default: Ctrl-Shift-D)
+- a keyboard shortcut for generating docstring for whole code-cells (default: Ctrl-Alt-D)

 ## Installation